JOHNSON PARKER ANZAC DAY MEDAL

 ANZAC DAY CLASH 2015

-The third ANZAC Day event was held at Clifton Reserve Aberfeldie.
+The fourth ANZAC Day event was held at Clifton Reserve Aberfeldie.

 Aberfeldie 13.12.90 defeated Avondale Heights 7.11.53